SIAM-TheLegend/sound-mcp/README.md

 # Sound MCP Server

-A Model Context Protocol (MCP) server that plays notification sounds when triggered remotely through the Cursor AI SDK using `npx`.
+A Model Context Protocol (MCP) server that plays notification sounds when triggered remotely through any Agent or AI SDK using `npx`.

 ## Overview

 This project implements a lightweight MCP server that plays sound notifications using TypeScript.
-The server is designed to be available via `npx`, allowing you to trigger sound notifications through simple commands in the Cursor AI SDK without needing to maintain local files or services.
+The server is designed to be available via `npx`, allowing you to trigger sound notifications through simple commands in the AI Agent interface without needing to maintain local files or services.

 ## Features

 - 🔔 Play customizable notification sounds
-- 🌐 Remote triggering through Cursor AI SDK via `npx`
+- 🌐 Remote triggering through AI Agents via `npx`
 - ☁️ No installation needed (runs directly with `npx`)
 - 🔌 Simple command-line interface
 - 🔄 Stateless operation